Most training projects need a team. Unless you work for a big company with internal staff, you’ll probably need to hire a team to build a project.

 Why Create an RFP

 It’s also a way to avoid miscommunication.
-An RFP gives you a chance to spell out your wish list.
+An RFP gives you a chance to spell out your wish list in the form of a clearly defined project scope.
 RFPs have sections for different areas of your project (more on that below), including background, scope of work, budget and more.
 This will help your vendor better understand your needs so they can make good recommendations for your online learning project.

 Going through the process of filling in all these RFP sections provides a structured approach you can follow to collaborating internally and communicating with your own team.
 It should push you to work with other stakeholders to find out their needs and goals so that you’re all working together even before you start developing your new course or curriculum.